BEC-BCS Crossover with Feshbach Resonance for a Three-Hyperfine-Species Model: Smallness of the expansion factor

 Rearranging it, we have (especially at low momentum)

 Here $E_{b}$ is the binding energy of the closed-channel bound state, which is close to the Zeeman energy difference, $\eta$, around the Feshbach resonance.
-The second approximation is correct at low momentum (smaller or in the same order of the Fermi momentum), i.e. $\epsilon_{\vp}\ll{}E_{b}\approx\eta$ not too far away from the resonance.
+The second approximation is correct at low momentum not too far away from the resonance (smaller or in the same order of the Fermi momentum), i.e. $\epsilon_{\vp}\ll{}E_{b}\approx\eta$ .
 Put all these together, we have

 If we assume a simple exponentially decayed wave function:

 Here $\mathcal{V}_{0}$ is the total volume and $\kappa$ is the characteristic momentum of the closed-channel bound state, $\eta\approx{}E_{b}=\hbar^{2}\kappa^{2}/2m$.
 The second approximation above is only for low momentum.
 Collect all these together, we have